NewForce-at-Mountwest/welcome-to-nashville-backrow-team/README.md

 # Welcome to Nashville: Build an itinerary for a day trip to Music City

 To use this page: fork the repo and clone it to your local machine.
-Navigate to the src/lib and run:
+Navigate to the directory src/lib in the project and run:

 ```js
 npm install
 ```

-change back to the root directory and enter:
+change back to the root project directory of the project and type:
 ```js
 code .
 ```
 to open all files in visual basic.

-You will need to look at the following file
+You will need to look for the following file

 ```js
 src/lib/grunt/bgShell.js
 ```

-change:
+and change:
 ```js
 cmd: "json-server -p 8088 -w ../../api/db.json"
 ```